tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/产品简介/产品功能_intl_en.md

 ## Watermarking
 Watermarking is an offline task that adds an image at the specified position of the video during video transcoding or screencapturing.
 MPS supports the following types of watermarks:
-- Static image watermark: This refers to an image watermark in PNG format.
-This can be a copyright owner's or TV station's logo, and is generally used to indicate the video copyright ownership.
+- Static image watermark: This refers to an image watermark in PNG format, for example, a copyright owner's or TV station's logo, which is generally used to indicate the video copyright ownership.
 - Animated image watermark: This refers to an image watermark in APNG format, which can be animated.

-MPS can add multiple watermarks to a video or screenshot.
-The size and position can be customized individually.
+MPS can add multiple watermarks to a video or screenshot whose size and position can be customized individually.

-The target specification of a watermark is subject to parameters such as type, width, height, and position which can be customized as shown below:
+The target specification of a watermark is subject to parameters such as watermark type, width, height, and position which can be customized as shown below:

 | Parameter                     | Description                                                         |
 | ------------------------ | ------------------------------------------------------------ |